 In 1945, Jolley made his only Universal serial appearance in Secret Agent X-9, taking a small two-chapter role as an expatriate American crook named Trent, who was commissioned by Axis agents to shoot an undercover Chinese operative (Keye Luke) doing a casino fistfight, but was instead shot himself by the casino manager (Samuel S. Hinds).
 Later in 1945, he appeared in Jungle Raiders–the first of many Columbia serials he’d make for producer Sam Katzman, who’d previously overseen some of Jolley’s Monogram features.
 Though uncredited, he figured prominently throughout Raiders as Brent, one of the leading henchmen of treasure-hunting crooks Jake Rayne (Charles King) and Cora Bell (Veda Ann Borg); he spent most of his screen time serving as an aide-de-camp to the latter, seconding her as she alternately double-crossed and allied with Jake, the serial’s other villains, and its heroes.
 He imbued his character with a distinctively greedy, selfish, and irritable personality–frequently seeming rather skeptical of the reckless Cora’s schemes, but always ultimately obeying her orders, in hopes of getting his share of the treasure that the villains were seeking.

-Daughter of Don Q (1946), Jolley’s first Republic serial since Dick Tracy, gave him an colorful bit as a deaf criminal named Lippy Monroe, who was retained by the serial’s chief villain (LeRoy Mason) to spy on a police interrogation session and use his lip-reading skills to find out what the participants were saying.
+Daughter of Don Q (1946), Jolley’s first Republic serial since Dick Tracy, gave him an colorful bit as a deaf and somewhat sarcastic criminal named Lippy Monroe, who was retained by the serial’s chief villain (LeRoy Mason) to spy on a police interrogation session and use his lip-reading skills to find out what the participants were saying.
 Jolley returned to Katzman’s Columbia unit for his next serial, Son of the Guardsman (also 1946), a flat and disappointing attempt at a medieval-swashbuckler chapterplay.
 He was cast as Sir William Pryor, an unprincipled knight who joined forces with robber baron Sir Edgar Bullard (Charles King) to seize the lands of Lord Markham (Wheeler Oakman); Pryor was also determined to force Markham’s daughter Louise (Daun Kennedy) to marry him.
 Despite this latter subplot, Jolley didn’t have much to do in Guardsman; he spent most of his time on the sidelines, occasionally offering an opinion on the schemes of Sir Edgar and several other robber barons, and periodically reminding them that he had dibs on Louise Markham.
 He did get a nice chance to display underhanded treachery in the final chapter, however–in which his character was captured by the heroes, obsequiously promised to help them infiltrate the villains’ stronghold, only to squeal on them midway through the infiltration; his sneaky facial expressions during this sequence were vivid indeed.
 As in The Desert Hawk, his voice also helped him to fit easily into a period setting (unlike many of his Guardsman co-stars).

 The Crimson Ghost (Republic, 1946) gave Jolley his most memorable serial role, even though it gave him very little time on screen.
 He wore the eerie costume of the titular mystery villain, and (more importantly) provided his voice–delivering his lines with smooth self-assurance, but also injecting them with a constant undercurrent of gloating insanity; he handled evil laughs, angry threats, and power-crazed ravings with a strong and expert combination of theatricality and conviction that helped to make the Crimson Ghost one of the serial genre’s greatest masked villains.
 Though another actor was revealed as the Ghost’s alter ego in the final chapter, Jolley justly received featured billing for his terrific vocal performance–which might have proved puzzling to those who didn’t realize he was voicing the villain, since his only visible appearance in the serial came in Chapter Eleven; he played a brief second role in this episode as Dr. Blackton, one of the Ghost’s remotely-controlled henchmen–who glibly posed as an ally of the hero’s in order to get some information for the Ghost, was detected, made a wild-eyed attempt to kill the hero (Charles Quigley), and then killed himself when the Ghost ordered him to take off his “control collar” (which was designed to electrocute the wearer if anyone tried to remove it).